puppetlabs/puppet-docs/source/pdk/1.0/pdk_testing.md

 The validations included in PDK provide a basic check of the well-formedness of the module and syntax and style of the module's files.
 You do not need to write any tests for this validation.

 By default, the `pdk validate` command validates the module's metadata, Puppet code syntax and style, and Ruby code syntax and style.
-You can also validates specific directories or files in the module, or validate  only certain types of validation, such as metadata or Puppet code.
+Optionally, PDK can autocorrect some common code style problems.
+You can also validate specific directories or files in the module, or validate only certain types of validation, such as metadata or Puppet code.

 You can also send module validation output in either JUnit or text format to a file.
 You can specify multiple output formats and targets in the same command, as long as the targets are each unique.